 - Day 14 – Rest Day/Hike to Gokyo Ri top

 Day 11 – Lobuche to High Camp below Cho La

-I didn’t know this at the time but our walk down the Khumbu Glacier from Lobuche was not “Goodbye, Everest – and Nuptse and Lhotse too!”.
-In the days to come, we would have views of the peaks that would rival (and maybe surpass?) those from Kala Pattar!
-We spent three shorter days to get to Gokyo from Lobuche, stopping on the first afternoon just before Cho La (5420 m/17, 782 ft), the second of the three high passes of our trek.
+I didn’t know this at the time, but our walk down the Khumbu Glacier from Lobuche was not “Goodbye, Everest – and Nuptse and Lhotse too!”.
+In the coming days, we would have views of the peaks that would rival (and maybe surpass?) those from Kala Pattar!
+We spent three shorter days getting to Gokyo from Lobuche, stopping on the first afternoon just before Cho La (5420 m/17, 782 ft), the second of the three high passes of our trek.

-The photo below shows the scene at the point where the cairn marks a fork in the trail to the south of Lobuche.
+The photo below shows the spot where the cairn marks a fork in the trail to the south of Lobuche.

 We walked up a beautiful valley to our campsite for the night.
-Ahead of us was Cho La; behind us Ama Dablam poked into the heavens.
+Ahead of us was Cho La; Ama Dablam poked into the heavens behind us.
 We also got a nice view of Chola Tse’s north face on our left and the Lobuche peaks to our right.

-Unfortunately, I was not feeling my best – some sort of hard-hitting stomach ailment, probably from the food at the Lobuche lodge, but who can say for sure.
-In any case, I certainly was not walking at my usual tempo and missed more than a few photo ops as just getting there became my sole priority!
-When we got to our tent site just below Cho La I immediately crawled into the tent and into my four-seasons’ down sleeping bag and tried to get some sleep.
+Unfortunately, I was not feeling my best – some sort of hard-hitting stomach ailment, probably from the food at the Lobuche lodge, but who can say for sure?
+In any case, I was not walking at my usual tempo and missed more than a few photo ops as getting there became my sole priority!
+When we got to our tent site just below Cho La, I crawled into the tent, into my four-seasons down sleeping bag, and tried to get some sleep.